 As deputies also pointed out, many of the seized drugs were sweetened for consumption.
 Cookies containing marijuana, sugar cubes containing LSD and banana and strawberry-flavored strains of marijuana were found.

 Even though drugs are a big part of many festival-goers weekends, Bonnaroo stands squarely against drug use, citing its dangers to patrons’ health, and, of course, legality.
+Bonnaroo attendees may want to use something like an ehrlich reagent in order to test some of the substances that they come across at the event.

 “If it’s illegal outside the festival, it’s illegal inside, too,” the festival’s safety policy states.